 Why choose Herts?

-- Industry-Focused Content: You will explore contemporary debates within International Relations, to study energy scarcity, ecological changes, and ideas on global justice.
+- Industry-focused content: Explore contemporary debates within International Relations whilst studying energy scarcity, ecological changes, and ideas on global justice

-- Employment Prospects: Graduates work as policy advisers, communications managers, and researchers for NGOs, government institutions, and large multinational organisations.
+- Employment prospects: Our graduates work as policy advisers, communications managers, and researchers for NGOs, government institutions, and large multinational organisations

 About the course

 The MA International Relations (with Advanced Research) course provides students with a contemporary, critical, and exciting insight into the vagaries of global politics.
 Students will study a range of modules, taught by research active staff who are experts in their fields.
 The modules are assessed through a variety of both traditional, such as essays, presentations, critical reviews, and non-traditional, such as podcasts, blogs, simulations, assignments, which aim to assess and develop not only discipline-related knowledge but also transferable, soft skills necessary for future employment.
 Students will also complete a 12,000-word research dissertation on a topic of their choice.
 Whether it is the recent COVID-19 pandemic, the climate emergency, the energy crisis, or the war in Ukraine, international relations has never been more relevant.

 This Advanced Research award provides students with opportunity to further hone and advance their personal research, analysis, and communication skills.
 Students will complete the extended dissertation project on a topic of their choice.
 The extended dissertation combines a 12,000-word research project and a 10-minute conference style presentation.
 This helps prepare students for conducting independent research as well as communicating that research in a professional setting.
 This degree is aimed at applicants who wish to find employment in careers that require advanced research and communication skills, such as government departments, non-governmental organisations, businesses, marketing, journalism, or those wishing to proceed to postgraduate research.